-School districts are required to contribute 0.25-0.75% of active employees' salaries to the TRS-Care plan, as determined by the General Appropriations Act.
-(The current amount is 0.75%.)
-School districts also are required to pay an additional amount to TRS based on the compensation of all employees who are entitled to the current state minimum salary (i.e., full-time teachers, counselors, librarians, and nurses) or who would have been entitled to the minimum salary under the former law (Texas Education Code section 16.056).
+School districts are required to contribute 0.75% of active employees' salaries to the TRS-Care plan, as determined by the General Appropriations Act.
+School districts are also required to pay an additional amount to TRS based on the compensation of all employees who are entitled to the current state minimum salary (i.e., full-time teachers, counselors, librarians, and nurses) or who would have been entitled to the minimum salary under the former law (Texas Education Code section 16.056).
 School district contributions moved from 1.5% of payroll to 2% by 2025, increasing by 0.1% annually starting in 2020.
 The percentage of the compensation is for those employees as to whom the district does not pay the Medicare contribution tax (i.e., those persons who have worked for the district since before April 1, 1986).
-The state additionally increased its contribution from 6.8% of payroll to 8.25% of payroll while also requiring educator contributions from 7.7% to 8.25% in the same time frame
+The state additionally increased its contribution from 6.8% of payroll to 8.25% of payroll while also requiring educator contributions from 7.7% to 8.25% in the same time frame.

-Increasing the cost of benefits
+· Increasing the cost of benefits

-Texas Government Code §§ 825.402-.405 Texas Insurance Code § 1575.204 86th Texas Legislature, General Appropriations Act for the 2020-21 Biennium, Article III, Teacher Retirement System (2019)
+Texas Government Code §§ 825.402-.405

+Texas Insurance Code § 1575.204

+88th Texas Legislature, General Appropriations Act for the 2024-2025 Biennium, Article III, Teacher Retirement System (2023)